One-Loop Quantum Effects in Carroll Scalars: Acknowledgements

 \section{Acknowledgements}

 It is a pleasure to thank Arjun Bagchi, Aritra Banerjee and Shankhadeep Chakrabortty for illuminating discussions and inputs regarding the draft.
-The work of RB is supported by the following grants from the SERB, India: CRG/2020/002035, SRG/2020/001037 and MTR/2022/000795.
+The work of RB is supported by the following grants from the Science and Engineering Research Board (SERB), India: CRG/2020/002035, SRG/2020/001037 and MTR/2022/000795.
 KB would like to thank CRG/2020/002035 for support.
-AR is supported by an appointment to the JRG Program at the APCTP through the Science and Technology Promotion Fund and Lottery Fund of the Korean Government and by the National Research Foundation of Korea (NRF) grant funded by the Korea government (MSIT) (No. 2021R1F1A1048531).
-AM would like to thank the support of the Department of Physics at BITS Goa through the grant SERB CRG/2020/002035 and the Royal Society URF of Jelle Hartong through the Enhanced Research Expenses 2021 Award grant number: RF/ ERE/210139 where part of this work was conducted.
+AR is supported by an appointment to the Junior Research Groups (JRG) Program at the Asia Pacific Centre for Theoretical Physics (APCTP) through the Science and Technology Promotion Fund and Lottery Fund of the Korean Government and by the National Research Foundation of Korea (NRF) grant funded by the Korea government (MSIT) (No. 2021R1F1A1048531).
+AM would like to thank the support of the Department of Physics at BITS-Pilani, K. K. Birla Goa campus through the grant SERB CRG/2020/002035, and the Royal Society University Research Fellowship of Jelle Hartong through the Enhanced Research Expenses 2021 Award grant number: RF/ ERE/210139 where part of this work was conducted.